w3c/ortc/draft-w3c-ortc-api-00.md

 __onconnected__ of type EventHandler,

-> This event handler, of event handler event type {{connected}}, must be fired to allow a developer's JavaScript to be notified when {{RTCConnection}} within this {{RTCSession}} has been paired with its remote and the ICE connection has been established.
+> This event handler, of event handler event type {{connected}}, must be fired to allow a developer's JavaScript to be notified when {{RTCConnection}} within this {{RTCMediaSession}} has been paired with its remote and the ICE connection has been established.
 >
 | *Event Argument* | *Description* |
 |--- | --- |